 The banking sector usually needs to keep its customers apprised of their transaction history.
-Back in the day, the only available channel for banks to communicate with customers their detailed history has been through sending a letter in a mailbox.
+Back in the day, the only available channel for banks to communicate with customers their detailed history was through sending a letter in the mailbox.
 The letter had to include pretty much everything credited or debited to an owner’s account.

 In the last two decades, the waves of digitization has affected everyone – governments, businesses, and consumers.
 The ensuing effects of digitization has opened other trusted channels for all – the SMS.
 With mobile penetration nearing or exceeding a 100 percent in the MEA, the SMS has become the de facto mode of communication for businesses, and in this case, banks, to connect with their customer base.

 The alerts and notifications sent by banks are many.
-They include the transactional SMS, Two-factor authentication (2FA) SMS, One-Time-Passwords (OTP), payment reminders, and SMS for marketing.
+They include the transactional SMS, two-factor authentication (2FA) SMS, pne-time-passwords (OTP), payment reminders, and marketing SMS.
 Transactional SMS can be for any transfers done between accounts, for any use of the credit cards, or solely for the use of other cards.

 With the used APIs, the banking sector is now able to send all kinds of notifications instantaneously, with setup requiring minimum effort.

-Editors Note: A version of this article has appeared on TADBlog.
+Editor's note: a version of this article appeared on TADBlog.